NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 #### What data can be processed?

-Numerical and categorical data can be analysed.
-The type of data is automatically detected by the tool.
-The `performance metric` column should always contain numerical values.
-The user should indicate in the app whether a higher of lower value of the `performance metric` is considered to be better.
+The tool processes all data in table format.
+The type of data (numerical, categorical, time, etc.) is automatically detected.
+One column must be selected as the `bias metric` – which should be a numerical value.
+The user must specify whether a high or low value of the `bias metric` is considered better.
+For example: for an error rate, a low value is better, while for accuracy, a high value is better.

-The tool contains a demo data set and a 'Try it out' button.
-More information can be found in the app.
+The tool contains a demo data for which output is generated.
+Hit the 'Try it out' button.

 <div>
   <p><u>Example of numerical data set</u>:</p>